mk-fg/ghg/README.rst

 be able to easily and kinda-reliably tell if file is encrypted by the presence of that.

 When decrypting file using bunch of available (configured) keys, crypto_box_open_easy decryption is attempted for each "key_slot" line at the top using all specified/configured private keys, until any of them works, or exiting with failure otherwise.

-crypto_secretstream_xchacha20poly1305 AEAD encryption should provide both secrecy and integrity of the plaintext data, with no additional checksums.
+crypto_secretstream_xchacha20poly1305 AEAD encryption should provide both secrecy and integrity of the plaintext data, with no additional hmac's needed.

+Optional Argon2id (1.3) key derivation is performed on the used secret key(s), if argon options (fd to read passphrase from and difficulty/memory factors) are specified on the command line, which effectively replaces secret key(s) being used with one(s) returned from crypto_pwhash().

-Unlike gpg, this tool explicitly doesn't do compression, which can be applied before encryption manually (encypted data is pretty much incompressible), but do keep in mind that it inevitably leaks information about plaintext, which is especially bad if attacker has control over any part of it (see attacks against compression in TLS for examples).
+Unlike gpg, this tool explicitly doesn't do compression, which can be applied before encryption manually (encypted data is pretty much incompressible), but do keep in mind that it inevitably leaks information about plaintext, which is especially bad if attacker has control over any part of it (see issues with compression in TLS for examples).